kletobias/p2022/_posts/2022-01-11-google-search-operators.md

 {% include figure.html path="assets/img/no_quotations.png" class="img-fluid rounded z-depth-1" %}
 <div class="caption">
-    Not using any quotation marks, not even for a sub part of the multi word query returns nearly 23 million hits and no top hit, that clearly shows, that it should be the top hit for a broad variety of people.
+    Not using any quotation marks, not even for a sub part of the multi word query returns nearly 23 million hits and no top hit that clearly shows that it should be the top hit for a broad variety of people.
 </div>

 The last scenario is the one where several words with white space in-between them are used to give google more flexibility in how it is allowed to combine the individual blocks in the query.
-In this case, 'how to walk 10000 steps a day' was tried/used as a common enough phrase, that should not be too specific or too narrow to yield a healthy amount of results.
+In this case, 'how to walk 10000 steps a day' was tried/used as a common enough phrase that should not be too specific or too narrow to yield a healthy amount of results.

 ```text